WCAG 2.4.7: Focus Visible

 Level AAQuick answer: Keyboard users need a clear visible indicator showing which control is currently focused.

-- Theme CSS removes outlines from all buttons and links.
+- Theme CSS removes outlines from all links and buttons.

 - Focus styles on dark buttons are too subtle to distinguish.